cloudmation-llc/gradle-infrastructure-plugins/docusaurus/docs/about.md

 #### Tasks

 Gradle projects define tasks that go and perform actual work.
-Tasks can be created at the root for the entire project including children subprojects, or a subproject may define its own tasks for specific uses.
+Tasks can be created at the root for the entire project including children subprojects, or a subproject may define its own tasks for specific needs.